-Filter the welcome

-banner sent by the

-server

-When this option is selected, your mail server's banner will no longer be sent during a POP3 connection.
-This banner contains information that may be exploited by hackers (server type, software version, etc).
+Filter the welcome banner sent by the When this option is selected, your mail server's banner will no longer be sent during a POP3 connection.
+This banner contains information that may be exploited by server hackers (server type, software version, etc).

-When a request is made by a web client (browser) to the server, the fire intercept it and check that the request complies with URL filter rules and the request.
-If this option is selected, the new request will use the original source IP the web client that sent the packet.
-Otherwise, the firewall's address will never the server.
+Connection Keep original source IP address When a request is made by a web client (browser) to the server, the firewall will intercept it and check that the request complies with URL filter rules and then relays the request.
+If this option is selected, the new request will use the original source IP address of the web client that sent the packet.
+Otherwise, the firewall's address will be used.
 Support Disable intrusion prevention When this option is selected, the scan of the POP3 protocol will be disabled and traffic will be authorized if the filter policy allows it.
 Log each POP3 request Enables or disables the logging of POP3 requests.